 Stocks and oil prices resumed their fall on Wednesday due to increasing concern over coronavirus spread.
 On Wall Street, the emerging market stocks lost 1.25%.
 Brazil’s Bovespa index tumbled 7%, catching up with the selloff after a long carnival holiday, and the same day a first case of coronavirus in the country was confirmed.
 Argentina’s S&P Merval fell 5.65%.
 U.S. crude fell 2.38% to $48.71 per barrel and Brent was last at $53.41, down 2.8% on the day.

 Jangada Mines reported each of three drill holes intersecting vanadium titanomagnetite mineralisation at its Pitombeiras project in Brazil.
 Results included intersecting 38 metres at 0.558% vanadium oxide, 11.31% titanium and 38.40% iron.
+‘These initial results continue to underscore the strong prospectivity of our Pitombeiras project,’ chairman Brian McMaster said.
 At 1:19pm Thursday: [LON:JAN] Jangada Mines Plc Ord Gbp0.0004 share price was -0.15p at 2.2p